 • Complaining reviews fall into three types: true, disgruntled and fake.

 Pet insurance is one of those industries that can still stretch things a bit so it natural to find a few bad apples.

 ♦ The industry likes to refer to itself as health insurance for pets.
 It sells.

 But unlike health insurance for people, pet insurance is actually a form of property and casualty insurance.
 Because pets are considered property.

 Most are regulated by a state’s Department of Insurance but some are not.

-None are upfront about future rate increases, which leads to a lot of negative talk.
+Most are not upfront about future rate increases, which leads to a lot of negative talk.

 ♦ All will fight a tough fight to pay for an expensive claim.
 A pre-existing condition is the number one form of denial.
 Expect the claims examiner to look at your pet's health history with a fine tooth comb.

 This behavior supports many of the negative reviews people leave and is a common Better Business Bureau complaint.
 It tends to be strongly applied toward older pets, who have a longer history.

 • Disgruntled folks are people who failed to follow some minor rule when submitting a claim so it was denied.
 These people are expected to give up.